Project type: Waste Management and Compost

 Project status: In operation, credits available

-The main objective of the project is to process organic waste into compost, reducing methane emissions otherwise caused in traditional landfills.
-In this way, greenhouse gas emissions from traditional landfills are reduced and high-value compost is being produced.
+The project processes organic waste into compost.
+In this way, greenhouse gas emissions from traditional landfills are reduced and high-value fertiliser is produced for surrounding fields.

 tonnes of organic waste collected